Causes and treatment of yellow watery diarrhea in adults

 Why do I have diarrhea but not sick?

 Diarrhea can occur as the only symptom sometimes, while at other times, it may be accompanied by additional symptoms such as nausea, vomiting, abdominal pain, or weight loss.
 The severity of your diarrhea depends upon the underlying cause.
-Causes of diarrhea unrelated to acute illness can include factors like consuming certain foods, food allergies or intolerances, certain medications, caffeine consumption, use of laxatives, alcohol consumption, and various digestive problems or diseases (such as celiac disease, irritable bowel syndrome [IBS], Crohn’s disease, ulcerative colitis, or small intestinal issues).
+Causes of diarrhea unrelated to acute illness can include factors like food allergies or intolerances, certain medications, caffeine consumption, use of laxatives, alcohol consumption, and various digestive problems or diseases (such as celiac disease, irritable bowel syndrome [IBS], Crohn’s disease, ulcerative colitis, or small intestinal issues).

 What virus causes yellow watery diarrhea?